 VA loan volume has surged since the housing crisis

-Three of the last five years have set new records for VA loan volume, including last year’s all-time record 707,000 loan guaranties.
+Three of the last five years have set new records for VA loan volume, including last year’s all-time record 707,000 loan guarantees.
 Veterans and military buyers have turned to this benefit in waves because of its huge benefits, from no down payment to more flexible credit underwriting.

 Millions of veterans are still missing out

 Despite the tremendous growth of the VA loan program, there’s still a significant gap in awareness about this benefit and what it offers.
-VA surveys have show about 1-in-3 homebuying veterans didn’t know the VA loan program existed.
+VA surveys show about 1-in-3 homebuying veterans didn’t know the VA loan program existed.